 - Radio Broadcaster: an undergraduate degree in broadcasting, journalism, communications or any other relevant field.

 What are the entry requirements for a media and communications degree?

 The entry requirements for enrolling for a post-graduate media and communications degree are:

 - IELTS score of 5.5 in all bands;

 - If you cannot meet the academic requirements, some institutes also accept applications on the basis of relevant work experience.

 With the increasing demand for media communications professionals, universities are introducing high-quality education through relevant courses.

 One of the reputed colleges offering a course in this field is the London College of Contemporary Arts (LCCA).
-They are offering a course in MA Media and Communications to help students make it big in the industry.
+They are offering a course in BA Fashion Media and Promotion to help students make it big in the industry.